sujith017/project_git/README.md

 =======

-To change the name of Aristotle AI to desired name in login page
+To change the name of Kongu AI to desired name in login page
 >>>>>>Navigate to aristotleai/src/pages/Login.js
 >>>>>>change the Label to the desired name
+Login Password
+admin
+admin@123
 To change the name of Aristotle name in navigation bar
 >>>>>> Navigate to aristotleai/src/component/AdminLayout/AdminLayout.js
 >>>>>><span className="mt-1 ms-1 sidebar-text">
-                            Chimera AI
+                            Kongu AI

                 </span>
 change this to desired name.
+The Kongu AI is an revolution model created by Naveekn Sakthi(@naveendgp).with his vission the ui is created in React which is an javascript library.
+Naveen Sakthi is AIML student in kongu engineering college.
+His vision contributed well in this project.
+The ui is released as open source for encourage open community.